Chart Color Schemes

 Lalor Park shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

 The area's university qualification rate is 22.5%, significantly lower than Greater Sydney's average of 38.0%.
+This indicates a need for targeted educational initiatives.
 Bachelor degrees are the most common at 15.5%, followed by postgraduate qualifications (5.3%) and graduate diplomas (1.7%).
-Vocational credentials are prevalent, with 34.8% of residents aged 15+ holding them, including advanced diplomas (9.8%) and certificates (25.0%).
-Educational participation is high, with 30.7% of residents currently enrolled in formal education, comprising 10.9% in primary, 8.2% in secondary, and 4.9% in tertiary education.
+Vocational credentials are prevalent, with 34.8% of residents aged 15+ holding them – advanced diplomas account for 9.8% and certificates for 25.0%.

 Frequently Asked Questions - Education